 Saggy Skin: Causes

 Saggy skin happens due to a lot of reasons.
 You can get saggy skin on the neck, stomach, eyelids, chin, jowls, and upper arms.
-But, what really is the cause of saggy, loose skin?
+But, what is the cause of saggy, loose skin?

 Overexposure to The Sun

-Too much exposure to the sun and little treatment for your skin or your wellbeing will accelerate the ageing process.
+Too much exposure to the sun and little treatment for your skin or your well-being will accelerate the aging process.
 This will make your skin look sluggish at a younger age.
 You might think that sunscreen advertisements are exaggerating their products, but everything they say is facts.
 You might not notice it by now, but your skin starts to get dry and saggy as you age due to not protecting your skin from the sun.

 Medical Conditions